 These vests come in different fabrics and types so that you can customize your dog’s look.
 Emotional support dog vests offer several other benefits, and this is why we strongly recommend getting one for your pup.

-Before getting an emotional support dog, it is compulsory to get qualified for one.
+Before getting an emotional support dog or an emotional support animal letter, it is compulsory to get qualified for one.
 The process of qualification includes getting assessed mentally by a licensed mental health professional.
 Considering the fact that emotional support animals are different from pets, you need to follow a process to get a recommendation for an ESA dog.

 The following guide will walk you through the steps of the process for qualification: